emissary-ingress/emissary/user-guide/ambassador-pro-install.md

 kubectl create clusterrolebinding my-cluster-admin-binding --clusterrole=cluster-admin --user=$(gcloud info --format="value(config.account)")
 ```

-Then, deploy Ambassador Pro:
+Then, deploy Ambassador Pro and Dev Portal:

 ```
 make apply-ambassador
 ```

-This `make` command will use `kubectl` to deploy Ambassador Pro and a basic test configuration to the cluster.
+This `make` command will use `kubectl` to deploy Ambassador Pro and Dev Portal and a basic test configuration to the cluster.

-Verify that Ambassador Pro is running:
+Verify that Ambassador is running:

 ```
 kubectl get pods | grep ambassador